Anthony-0801/SIA-api-development/QualityAssurance.md

 Student Id Accepts characters.
 There's no validation method.
 It should accept Integers only.

 Problem 7
 The Dropdown for officers incharge does not reflect the positions in the student list.
+(Fixed by Andrei)